ElvaHardwick/Obedientiae-ex-Machina-Docs/index.md

 #### Color
 Opens a dialog to change the color of the unit, it must be introduced in RGB format, with commas separating the numbers from 0-255.
 An example could be Red: 255,0,0

+This sends out messages via the lightbus protocol to color compatible attachments.

 #### Gender
 Allows the personalization of the unit's gender.
 By default it is They/them/theirs, but can be changed to she/her/hers, he/him/his or it/it/its

 ### Software